gravity-ui/timeline/README.md

 1. **TimelineSettings**: Controls the core timeline behavior and appearance
    - `start`: Start time of the timeline
    - `end`: End time of the timeline
   - `axes`: Array of axis configurations
   - `events`: Array of event configurations
   - `markers`: Array of marker configurations
+  - `sections`: Array of section configurations

 2. **ViewConfiguration**: Manages the visual representation and interaction settings
    - Controls appearance, zoom levels, and interaction behavior